top of page

 CONSECRATION PRAYER

-Glory and thanksgiving be to you, most loving creator,
+Glory and thanksgiving be to you,

-At supper with his disciples
+at supper with his disciples

 he took bread and offered you thanks.

-He broke the bread, and gave it to them, saying,
+and gave it to them, saying:

 ‘Take, eat.
-This is my Body: it is broken for you.’
+This is my Body:

-After supper, he took the cup, he offered you thanks,
+After supper, he took the cup,

 and gave it to them saying:

-‘Drink this, all of you.
 This is my Blood of the new covenant;

 it is poured out for you, and for all,